Luca Checchin

 Luca Checchin (born 3 May 1997) is a former Italian footballer who plays as a midfielder.
 He is not anymore under contract with Hellas Verona.
 He left football after many injuries on his right foot, despite his young age.

 Club career

 Checchin is a youth exponent from Hellas Verona.
 He made his debut on 28 October 2015 against Fiorentina in a Serie A game replacing Matuzalém after 83 minutes.

+Private life

+Checchin was a true member of the SDG Ciurma in Verona.